Aristiana/mimetypes-link-icons/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Adding ability for users to use anchor tags in the PDF URL - ie http://example.com/wp-content/uploads/myfile.pdf#page9

 = 1.0.6 =
 * Turns out some themes don't use get_header OR get_footer.
 Had to put the hook into the_content instead.